aashwiniitb2409/Yo-Operator-Similar-to-Replica-Set-/yo/README.md

 # yo
 This is my very first kubernetes operator.
-This is an attempt to create a operator which replicates `replica set`.
+This is an attempt to create a operator which replicates `replicaset`.

 ## Description
 A local cluster is needed to run this operator.
 You can use `kind` as a local cluster or use cloud clusters also.